kubernetes/enhancements/keps/sig-cli/3895-kubectl-delete-interactivity/README.md

 You can take a look at one potential example of such test in: https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->
 No, users can only use this feature via enabling environment variable.
+In addition to that, there will be a test case to assure that users will not be able to use this feature without setting environment variable.

 ### Rollout, Upgrade and Rollback Planning